Pre-Purchase Consultation Customer Support Find InBody Test Center

 Body Composition Analysis

-The top of your sheet shows the four building blocks of your body weight, in kilograms:
+The top of your sheet reveals the four building blocks of your body weight — each with a normal range bar to assess where you stand.

 Section 2